SoundScapeRenderer/ssr/doc/manual/issues.rst

 Ecasound cannot open a JACK port
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes, when Ecasound is installed via :ref:`Homebrew <Homebrew>`, it can have trouble finding JACK.
+Sometimes, when Ecasound is installed via Homebrew, it can have trouble finding JACK.
 As
 a result SSR displays the sound source symbols in the GUI, but they don't play audio, and
 an according error message is posted in the SSR terminal.